 Chickens naturally prefer bugs, grubs and worms over that modern concoction so ingrained in raising chickens for meat or eggs.
 Before farm machinery entered the picture, chicken and eggs were a staple on every farm, but no one was feeding them grain.
 They ate kitchen scraps and whatever they scrounged up scratching around in the soil and barnyard.
 All you need is a compost pile that is part food scraps, part horse or cow manure, and part bad hay.

 Sound too crazy to be true?
 How about this?
 The farm has a flock of 1200-1400 free-range chickens that feast on the fresh compost piles 365 days a year, and he’s been doing his egg production this way since 1998.
 Fifteen years and thousands of dozens of eggs later, it would be hard to say it’s a questionable practice.
 The only grain used at all in Karl’s flock is for newly hatched chicks who are fed mash for a few days before being released to work the compost piles with the big birds.
-He’s not loosing huge portions of his flock to illness, though there is always some loss over a year with chickens through predators and accidents.
-Especially when they have the run of the place, though intrusion and theft of his chickens is kept to a minimum by well-trained German Shepherds who guard them constantly.
+He’s not losing huge portions of his flock to illness, though there is always some loss over a year with chickens through predators and accidents.
+Especially when they have the run of the place, though intrusion and theft of his chickens are kept to a minimum by well-trained German Shepherds who guard them constantly.

 This no-grain/recycling system is totally sustainable food production and a beneficial service to the community providing a receptacle for compostable waste.
 And the chickens keep working the compost pile for you.
 Just an added benefit.
 Let your birds do some of the work involved in composting.
 Following Karl’s lead, you can even get paid to haul away community food waste – as long as you undercut the local dump by a long shot.